 Our blended family of four teens meant bringing along friends, food and fun for sometimes 6, 7, or 8 teens at a time!

 Many of those kids had never gone camping in their lives, so it was a real treat for them to come along with us on weekends.
 We camp a lot with my now grown siblings and their campers and the folks and friends up in the U.P. of Michigan.
-It took a lot of organizing and planning and work to have such fun, but it was worth it in the long run.
-Our kids appreciated it, and the visiting kids still talk about the times they came with us *Up North*.

 That is what our camping experiences are made of.